Points and Miles to Tokyo

 • There are no paper towels in public restrooms; usually, the Japanese carry a washcloth to dry their hands with.

-• Tipping is not expected in Japan, although our guides were happy to accept them.
-At the hotel restaurants, they told us that they were included in the charges.
+• Tipping is not expected in Japan, although our guides were happy to accept it.
+At the hotel restaurants, however, they told us that it was included in the charges.

 • Two sites we didn’t see that are supposed to be outstanding are the Tokyo Fish Market and the teamLab Planets exhibit (an immersive experience that children LOVE).